 Home Our Parish Services Civil Unions

 The very name Civil Union would appear to indicate a recognition of a couple’s commitment that is recognised by the state but separated from the traditional ‘Church Wedding’ and indeed couples may choose a Civil Union to avoid any suggestion that the church may have been involved in solemnising their vows.
 However a Civil Union is the only way the law recognises a lifelong commitment of a gay or lesbian couple and as an inclusive congregation St Albans Uniting recognisees that gay and lesbian people can also hold strong Christian beliefs and such people may well want to celebrate their Civil Union in a Christian context.
-Therefore the present minister the Rev Hugh Perry is a registered Civil Union Celebrant so that St Albans Uniting is able to extend full ministry to the whole people of God.
-Hugh made a submission in support of the Civil Union Bill to the parliamentary select committee when the legislation was being considered and applied to be a Celebrant as soon as the law was passed.
+Our present Minister is not a registered civil union celebrant however we are only too happy to welcome other registered civil union celebrants to use our facilities.

 As well as an inclusive congregation St. Albans Uniting aims to be Christ in the community with no strings attached therefore anyone is welcome to celebrate their Civil Union and make their vows at St Albans Uniting.
 The minister may also be available to lead your Civil Union service at some other location of your choosing.